hyphal-domenico/ewallace.github.io/manual/_posts/2022-04-01-where-data-belongs.md

 4. Change file permissions to global read only (e.g. `chmod 444 my_new_data`) to make it harder to delete.
 5. Update the README file to include your data, a note about it, and a link to a more detailed description such as a sample sheet.
 6. If you are feeling paranoid, backup somewhere else as well - and verify your checksums!

+See download instructions at [Downloading high-throughput sequencing data](lab-tips-tricks#downloading-high-throughput-sequencing-data)

 ## wallace_rna/data - everyday lab data, images, tables, qPCR, etc etc